-In our opinion, NRC's financial statements present fairly, in all material respects, NRC's financial position as of September 30, 2019, and its net cost of operations, changes in net position, and budgetary resources for the fiscal year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, NRC's financial statements present fairly, in all material respects, NRC's financial position as of September 30, 2020 and 2019, and its net cost of operations, changes in net position, and budgetary resources for the FYs then ended in accordance with U.S. generally accepted accounting principles.